What is a Condo? How to Buy or Invest in a Condominium?

 • Verified

-Imagine owning a home without the hassle of mowing lawns, fixing roofs, or shoveling snow.
-That’s exactly the charm of a condominium!
-Furthermore, Condos typically cost 13.5% less than a single-family home.
+Imagine owning a home without the hassle of mowing lawns, fixing roofs, or shoveling snow, and paying less for it, too.
+Condos typically cost 13.5% less than a single-family home, making them one of the most accessible paths to homeownership.

 That price advantage is real.
-So are the trade-offs, which include HOA fees, building rules, and financing requirements that go beyond your personal creditworthiness.
-This guide covers what a condo is, what it actually costs, how ownership works, and what to check before buying.
+So are the trade-offs, which include HOA fees, building rules, and financing requirements that go beyond your personal credit history.
+This guide covers what condos cost, how ownership works, and what to check before buying.

 Houzeo is America’s best home buying and selling platform.